 Then she began to talk about her weight.

 For nearly as long as I could remember Ginny had been overweight.
-A problem that started in her first year of high school when she'd been bullied because she didn't wear the correct type shoes.
-Coming home to cry everyday she'd sought comfort in food.
+A problem that started in her first year of high school when she'd been bullied because she didn't wear the right type shoes.
+Coming home to cry everyday, she'd sought comfort in food.

-It had got a hold of her then, worked deep into her limbic system, the bond of feeling better with eating.
-A problem that escalated as she got older, one she could never get to grips with.
+It had got a hold of her then, the appetite, worked deep into her limbic system; a problem that escalated as she got older, one she could never get to grips with.
 A problem with a name: obesity - a name we never used for fear of hurting her feelings.
 For Ginny was so much more than that to us.

 Giving and sensitive, intelligent and creative and witty.